syu93/lit-icon/README.md

 LitIcon is a simple Web Component to display an icon from a set of svg icons.
 Inspired by Polymer iron-icon

-# Important note
+## Important note

-	Before including SVG's path into your application, I recommend you take a look at Jake Archibald SVG OMG, svg minification app to reduce the size of your svg icons.
+Before including SVG's path into your application, I recommend you take a look at [Jake Archibald SVG OMG](https://jakearchibald.github.io/svgomg/) SVG minification app to reduce the size of your SVG icons.

 ## Installation